NixonOjiem/smart-bookmark/README.md

 # DevOps

-1. Containerization: Docker and Docker Compose
+1. Containerization: Docker and Docker Compose for the database

 # Project Structure